 Thank you to the eHealth Commission and all stakeholders for your input and guidance in creating this Roadmap; without your insight and support, this project would not have been possible.

 Colorado's 2019 Health IT Roadmap's goals were to support Colorado’s vision of better care, lower costs, and improved health for all Coloradans.
-More information on the 2019 roadmap here.
+The 2019 roadmap can be found here.

 For the refresh of Colorado’s Health IT Roadmap, OeHI, with the guidance of the eHealth Commission and the support of the Colorado Health Institute (CHI), engaged with various public and private partners and stakeholders to ensure all perspectives and insights were accounted for, in an inclusive process.
 Stakeholder engagement was imperative in assessing current and future needs in policy, funding, and technology.
 Community engagement activities included more than 50 stakeholder meetings; virtual regional learning collaborative telemedicine meetings; community meetings in Haxtun and Trinidad; two virtual listening sessions open to the public; an online survey; and the Annual Innovation Summit with Prime Health in September 2021.
 Without ample participation and community engagement, this roadmap would not have come to be.